This Shoe Sarah Jessica Parker Wore In 2015 Might Be Her Most Iconic Look Ever

 For a more low-key appearance at the 2007 Links for Life Gala, Parker wore a fringed mini dress from Fendi, which felt reminiscent of the naked dress from nearly a decade before.

-Sarah Jessica Parker cemented her status as one to look forward to at the Met Gala with this classic Oscar de la Renta dress from 2014.
+In 2014, Parker cemented her status as a style guru at the Met Gala with this classic Oscar de la Renta dress.

 At the 2015 Met Gala, she gave the world an outfit to look at when she wore an SJP x H&M dress along with a flame-inspired headpiece.

-Perhaps as she's gotten older, Parker has leaned into even bolder looks.
-Just in case you needed any convincing, this neon pink Zac Posen dress from her appearance at the New York City Ballet Fall Fashion Gala in 2019 will do it.
+Just in case you needed any convincing that Parker loves wearing bright colors, this neon pink Zac Posen dress from her appearance at the New York City Ballet Fall Fashion Gala in 2019 will do it.